elexis/elexis-environment/README.md

 ## Requirements

 * A static IP address with a hostname in your domain for the server hosting this environment.
 This hostname has to be resolvable by all clients.
 * A Linux system as host.
-Linux behaves different to Windows and OS X w.r.t. network handling.
+Linux behaves different to Windows and OS X with respect to network handling.
 Only in a linux system the web container will see the real IP behind the HTTP requests.
 * A relational database management system (RDBMS) (tested and developed using MySQL v8.0.16), with a database and user for each of the docker containers ``elexis-server`` and ``bookstack``.